Don-Stevenson/autoGrader/README.md

     It progressively skews lower grades higher
     to help avoid crying students during office hours.

-* please note, in Autograder v1.0, on occasion, a grade is listed as 'undefined', in that case, the folks here at Autograder *strongly* encourage giving this student a grade of 69%. :) Nice.

 #
 ## You’re on sessional easy street now with AutoGrader!